📌 Overview

 What’s happening in SQL?
 Previously to get an Author’s posts, we’d query the author_posts table and join to the posts table on the author’s id.

-Instead of that, there will now be two queries performed like below.
+Instead of that, there will now be two SELECT queries.
 One queries author_posts by author_id (an important foreign key column to index) to get post id values.
-Then a second query to the posts table by id (uses primary key index) gets the rows from the second table.
+Then a second query to the posts table by id (which uses the primary key index) gets the rows from the second table.

 select * from author_posts where author_id = '<some id>';